lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-10-12-crypto-protocols.md

 This "attack" relies on Alice opening the protocol with a bad guy, Charlie.
 While the Dolev–Yao threat model indeed declares that the enemy is one of the agents, the Needham–Schroeder paper (written five years earlier), makes weaker assumptions.
-Their intruder "only" controls the network:
+As they clearly state at the start of [their paper](https://doi.org/10.1145/359657.359659), the intruder "only" controls the network:

 > We assume that an intruder can interpose a computer in all communication paths, and thus can alter or copy parts of messages, replay messages, or emit false material.
 While this may seem an extreme view, it is the only safe one when designing authentication protocols.